Aboard Emperor Palpatine’s Shuttle, Lambda-Class T4-a Executive Model, Outer Rim, Moddell Sector, 4 ABY…

 Wait, that wasn’t a scream—someone in the over-deck behind her was shouting.

 The words were muffled through the bulkhead, but they were loud and definitely hostile.
 She turned to go investigate, only to find one of the red-armored Storm Troopers was right behind her blocking the way up.
 Startled, she jumped and shrieked.

 “You’re lucky the Captain vouched for you,” came the electronic disembodied voice from inside his helmet.
 “Our orders were to shoot anyone who tried to board.”

 Meera stared into the cold black eyes of his helmet, seeing only her reflection staring back.
-The salt of her tears burned in the wound on her cheek as she cried for the thousands her Imperial brothers and sisters aboard the Death Star.
-All those lives… lost—and this one would have taken more.
+The salt of her tears burned in the wound on her cheek as she cried for the thousands of her Imperial brothers and sisters aboard the Death Star.
+All those lives… lost—and this one would have taken more on orders.